portsmouth/snelly/docs/API.md

 <a name="Scene+shader"></a>

 ### scene.shader() ⇒ <code>String</code>
 Returns a chunk of GLSL code defining the SDFs which determine the geometry of uber-surface, metal and dielectric materials in the scene.
 Define also (optionally) functions giving the 3d spatial dependence of the material parameters.
 This function is mandatory!
 The code *must* define at least one of the three functions:```glsl     float SDF_METAL(vec3 X);     float SDF_DIELECTRIC(vec3 X);     float SDF_DIFFUSE(vec3 X);```If only one or two of these are present, the others will not be rendered.
-Optionally, any of the following functions defining the spatial *modulation* of material parameters can be defined.
-The world space normal of the surface is supplied, to allow for non-physical lighting effects.
-Note that the color modulation applies to RGB values in sRGB color space.
-(Any of the user-defined functions below can be omitted, in which case they will be replaced with the default indicated).```glsl
+Optionally, any of the following functions defining the spatial dependence of material reflectances and roughnesses can be defined.
+The UI-exposed reflectance or roughness is supplied, and can be modified arbitrarily based on the supplied data of the primary ray hit point(and/or any other computed shader variables).
+The arguments to these functions are as follows:  - *C*: The UI-exposed constant reflectance color ([0,1] floats in sRGB color space)  - *roughness*: The UI-exposed constant roughness  - *X*: world space hit point  - *N*: world space normal at the hit point  - *V*: world space view direction at the hit pointNote that the vec3 color returned is also in sRGB color space.
+(Any of these functions can be omitted, in which case they will be replaced with the default indicated).```glsl

-		// space-varying multiplier to the UI-exposed color (defaults to vec3(1.0)) vec3 SURFACE_DIFFUSE_REFLECTANCE(in vec3 X, in vec3 N);
+		// return surface diffuse reflectance (defaults to just return the input UI constant C) vec3 SURFACE_DIFFUSE_REFLECTANCE(in vec3 C, in vec3 X, in vec3 N, in vec3 V);

-		// space-varying multiplier to the UI-exposed color (defaults to vec3(1.0)) vec3 SURFACE_SPECULAR_REFLECTANCE(in vec3 X, in vec3 N);
+		// return surface specular reflectance (defaults to just return the input UI constant C) vec3 SURFACE_SPECULAR_REFLECTANCE(in vec3 C, in vec3 X, in vec3 N, in vec3 V);

-		// space-varying multiplier to the UI-exposed surface roughness constant (defaults to 1.0) float SURFACE_ROUGHNESS(in vec3 X, in vec3 N);
+		// return surface roughness in [0,1] (defaults to just return the input roughness) float SURFACE_ROUGHNESS(in float roughness, in vec3 X, in vec3 N);

-		// space-varying multiplier to the UI-exposed metal roughness constant (defaults to 1.0) float METAL_ROUGHNESS(in vec3 X, in vec3 N);
+		// return metal roughness in [0,1] (defaults to just return the input UI constant roughness) float METAL_ROUGHNESS(in float roughness, in vec3 X, in vec3 N);

-		// space-varying multiplier to the physical metal Fresnel reflectance (defaults to 1.0) float METAL_FRESNEL(in vec3 X, in vec3 N);
+		// return metal specular reflectance (defaults to just return the input C) vec3 METAL_SPECULAR_REFLECTANCE(in vec3 C, in vec3 X, in vec3 N, in vec3 V);

-		// space-varying multiplier to the UI-exposed dielectric roughness constant (defaults to 1.0) float DIELECTRIC_ROUGHNESS(in vec3 X, in vec3 N);
+		// return dielectric roughness in [0,1] (defaults to just return the input UI constant roughness) float DIELECTRIC_ROUGHNESS(in float roughness, in vec3 X, in vec3 N);

-		// space-varying multiplier to the physical dielectric Fresnel reflectance (defaults to 1.0) float DIELECTRIC_FRESNEL(in vec3 X, in vec3 N);```
+		// return dielectric specular reflectance (defaults to just return the input UI constant C) vec3 DIELECTRIC_SPECULAR_REFLECTANCE(in vec3 C, in vec3 X, in vec3 N, in vec3 V);

+Optionally, an init function can be provided, which will be called first by each primary ray.
+This is occasionally useful to prepare global variables for use during the succeeding computation for this pixel.```glsl
+	void INIT();```

 **Kind**: instance method of [<code>Scene</code>](#Scene)
 <a name="Scene+initGui"></a>